Public Service Act 2020

 You could also call this:

-When you think about the public service, you might wonder who is in charge of the employees in a department.
-The chief executive of the department can appoint employees to work there if they think it is necessary.
-They can also remove an employee from their job at any time, as long as they follow the conditions of the employee's employment agreement.
-The chief executive has the same rights and duties as an employer, except in cases where this Act says otherwise, and you can find more information about this by looking at the related legislation.
-The chief executive's powers are an important part of how departments are run.
-You can see how this fits into the bigger picture of the public service by looking at the rest of the Act.
+The chief executive of a department can appoint employees to work in the public service if they think it is necessary.
+They can choose employees on fixed-term agreements or other types of employment.
+The chief executive also has the power to remove an employee from their job at any time, as long as they follow the conditions in the employee's employment agreement.
+The chief executive is like the boss of the employees in their department, and they have the usual rights and duties of an employer, unless this Act says otherwise.
+You can find more information about this by looking at the Public Service Act 1988.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.